alaugustin/language-studies/README.md

 - Tables include clear descriptions of each category's purpose and scope
 - Common phrases and expressions are included for practical conversation

-## Essential Building Blocks 🏗️

-These fundamental elements form the core of Kwéyòl communication.
-By mastering these basic components, you'll be able to construct simple sentences and express essential needs.

-Each building block connects directly to everyday usage, making it easier to start speaking Kwéyòl right away.

-The French etymology shows the language's roots while highlighting how Kwéyòl has evolved into its own distinct form.
+## Fundamentals 🎯

+Master these core elements to build a solid foundation in Kwéyòl.
+This section covers the essential building blocks - from personal pronouns to numbers and key grammatical markers - that form the backbone of the language.
+With these fundamentals, you'll be ready to construct basic sentences and understand everyday conversations.

 ### Essential Pronouns 👥